 - Women account for approximately one-third of Finland’s entrepreneurs, which is a relatively high share in comparison with other EU countries.

-Another interesting detail is that in the Finnish Foreign Service women make up about 45% of Ambassadors and over 50% of the 560 diplomats.
+Another interesting detail is that in the Finnish Foreign Service women make up about 48% of Ambassadors and over 68% of the employees of the Foreign Service (2021).

 Promotion of the rights of women and girls is one of the four key priorities of Finland’s new development policy.
 Finland supports, for example, women’s participation in decision-making, business and industry, and in conflict prevention.
 Finland has placed the human rights of women as one of our priorities.
 As one of the most crucial aspects of violence against women and girls, Finland promotes sexual and reproductive health and rights of women and girls.